 Given the various risks to which we are exposed and the uncertainties inherent in our business, we cannot guarantee the successful execution of our business strategy.
 Additionally, the implementation of our strategy may put operational strain on our business and consume management time and focus to the detriment of our existing business operations.
 If we do not meet our strategic objectives or achieve the results initially expected, we may be unable to recover our investment, which may have a material adverse effect on our business, financial condition and results of operations.
-Furthermore, the cost of certain online and technology investments, including any operating losses incurred, could adversely impact our financial performance over the longer term.
+Furthermore, the cost of certain online and technology investments, including any operating losses incurred, could adversely impact our financial performance in the short term and failure to realize the benefits of these investments may adversely impact our financial performance over the longer term.